shufei021/vue-popup-layer/README.md

 + extra: Attached data of the pop-up layer
 + autoIndex: Whether the pop-up layer is adaptive to the highest level of the page DOM, the priority is higher than the set zIndex
 + isAsync : Whether the component is loaded asynchronously
++ getContainer : Specifies the mount node, whose value can be a selection class name or a function

 # methods

 + onOpen：Callback function to open the popup layer